PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 ## Conclusion

 In this chapter we used D3 to create a graph that visualizes relationships between various nodes of data.
+This can be very useful in situations like graphing a friend network, showing parent/child company relationships, or displaying a company's staff hierarchy.
 In the next chapter we'll cover how to create a map from GeoJSON data.